uzh-eth-mp/app/README.md

 Two main configuration sources (files):

 1. `.env` = static configuration variables (data directory, connection URLs, credentials, timeout settings, ...)
-2. `src/data_collection/etc/cfg/<environment>/<blockchain>.json` = data collection configuration (block range, mode, addresses, events, ...)
+2. `src/data_collection/etc/cfg/<environment>/<blockchain>.json` = data collection configuration (block range, data collection mode, addresses, events, ...)

 For more, check the [configuration guide](docs/configuration.md).

 ## Features

+* EVM compatible blockchains supported ☑️
+* Multiple data collection modes (partial, full, get_logs, ...) ☑️
+* `trace_Block` and `trace_replayTransaction` data included ☑️
+* Parallelization of producers and consumers (multiple modes can run at the same time) ☑️
+* Collect data on multiple blockchains at the same time ☑️
+* Configurable timeouts for consumers and retries for web3 requests ☑️
+* Single SQL database across all chains ☑️
+* Add your own Events, contract ABIs and more...

 ### Scripts 📜
 The [scripts/](scripts/) directory contains bash scripts that mostly consist of docker compose commands.
+These scripts are used for orchestrating the whole application.

 ### Querying Data 📁
 To query the collected data from the database you will need a running PostgreSQL service.
 To start one, use: